nikfrank/chess-164/README.md

 - remove from board / add to board
 - promotion widget
+ - rendering the promotion widget through a portal
+ - using that portal to render conveniently on mobile

 - chess.js legalMoves
 - showing legalMoves on select / dragHover